 ITECH textile manufacturing engineers cover the many upstream industries involved in the making of textile materials, as well as the different application sectors: medical, building and civil engineering, sports equipment, automotive, aeronautical, furnishing and... clothing.

-He/she follows the development of the products, from management to the organisation of production.
+He/she follows the development of the products, from management to the organization of production.

 Admission for Students outside France

 1st-year admission: Graduate studies in chemistry (Bachelor’s degree or equivalent, 180 ECTS) A satisfying level in French: B2 CERF + interview with ITECH

 2nd-year admission: 1 year of postgraduate studies completed (M1 or equivalent, 240 ECTS)